 He also had success coaching MVC All-Conference players, coaching eight MVC All-Conference women's players and four men's players, including Billy Paluch in 2012.

 As a player, Lilly racked up 128 victories, which is good for third on the Creighton all-time career wins list.
 Sixty-four of his wins came in singles play, placing him fifth on the all-time singles charts.
 The other half of his wins came in doubles, a number that ties him for the all-time lead on the Creighton charts.
-As a freshman and sophomore, Lilly held down the No. 3 singles and No. 2 doubles positions.
+In his first two years Lilly held down the No. 3 singles and No. 2 doubles positions.

 For his collegiate accomplishments, Lilly was named to the MVC All-Centennial Team in 2007.
-He was the only male player from Creighton selected to the team, while coaching the only women's player from Creighton, Katie Chiw.
+He was the only male player from Creighton selected to the team and coached the only Bluejay women's player on the list, Katie Chiw.

 During the summer months, Lilly also serves as the head tennis professional at Oak Hills Country Club in Omaha.
 He is married to former Bluejay tennis player Jean (Fougeron) Lilly, who serves as the assistant coach for the women’s squad.
-The couple has a 12-year-old son, TJ, and an eight-year-old daughter, Kaitlyn Elise.
+The couple has a 13-year-old son, TJ, and a nine-year-old daughter, Kaitlyn Elise.